datanav/docs/hub/documentation/service-configuration/pipes/configuration-transforms-rest.rst

    * - ``side_effects``
      - Boolean
      - Set to ``false`` if the transform does not have side-effects.
 A side-effect means that it causes changes to the system that it talks to.
 The intention of this property is to prevent inadvertent changes to the system by features like pipe preview.
-You can set this to ``true`` if you're sure your transform is free from side-effects or if you don't mind changes happening when previewing a pipe.
+You can set this to ``false`` if you're sure your transform is free from side-effects or if you don't mind changes happening when previewing a pipe.
      - ``true``
      -